 It’s not always the easiest route, believe me.
 For instance, navigating a school system unlike the one you came through can be extremely hard.
 I speak from experience here, our two kids did have a somewhat rougher time in the book-and-board/exam-based Singapore schools.
 However, it did toughen them up, and I’m proud of the fact that, (through that experience), they’re now both living quite autonomously in a completely different country from us.
 The lopat life we chose prepared them for this.

-Look at this as a learning and growing opportunity for the whole family.
-Years from now, when you’ve raised a family of self-reliant, resilient children, you’ll thank yourself for sticking it out…in the local trenches.
+If you look at this as a learning and growing opportunity for the whole family, everyone will benefit in ways you can’t now imagine.
+Years from now, when you’ve raised a family of self-reliant, resilient, and culture-wise children, you’ll thank yourself for sticking it out…in the local trenches.

 *All photos aquired from free image sources